* Nissan to extend China holiday production halt

 By Norihiko Shirouzu

-BEIJING, Sept 26 (Reuters) - Japanese automakers including Toyota Motor Corp and Nissan Motor Co. are cutting back production in China in the wake of anti-Japan protests that shuttered dealerships and darkened their sales outlook in the world’s biggest car market.
+BEIJING, Sept 26 (Reuters) - Japanese automakers, including Toyota Motor Corp and Nissan Motor Co., are cutting back production in China following anti-Japan protests that shuttered dealerships and darkened their sales outlook in the world’s biggest car market.

 Production slowdowns are a normal feature of the auto industry in mature markets like the United States and Japan, where they are used to keep inventories from ballooning and avoid pressure for automakers to offer deep discounts that erode profitability.

-But the steps by the Japanese automakers to cut output in China are an anomaly in a market that has driven the industry’s global growth over the past decade and where most automakers had been adding capacity until China’s economic slowdown in recent months.
+But the steps by the Japanese automakers to cut output in China are an anomaly in a market that has driven the industry’s global growth for a decade and where most automakers had been adding capacity until China’s economic slowdown in recent months.
 That caused production to outpace sales, resulting in larger-than-normal inventory levels at many car dealers.

 “The last time we had protests like this in 2010, the effects only lasted about a month, but I think this time is going to be different.
 This is going to have a serious impact.”